 Title IX (1972) protects students from gender bias in educational environments.
 The 2013 reauthorization of Title IX expands the definitions of gender bias, to include sexual assault, sexual harassment, domestic violence and stalking, and the expectations of colleges and universities handling gender bias incidents.
 College of The Albemarle is dedicated to providing an educational and work environment that is free from sexual assault, sexual harassment, and domestic violence and stalking.
 As part of College of The Albemarle’s efforts to fully comply with the Title IX law, all employees of the college are mandated to report to the Title IX Coordinator any known or suspected violations of Title IX.

-If you wish to report a Title IX violation, please contact Joseph Turner, Title IX Coordinator, at extension 2211.
-You may also contact Lynn Hurdle-Winslow, Deputy Title IX Coordinator, at extension 2251; Wendy Brickhouse, Deputy Title IX Coordinator, at extension 2236; Dennis Smith, Director, Campus Safety and Security, at extension 2228; Don Harris, Assistant Director, Security, at extension 2320; Eushekia Hewitt, Director, Advising and Student Success, at extension 2256 or Pauline Younger, Coordinator of Special Populations, at extension 2277.
+If you wish to report a Title IX violation, please contact Lynn Hurdle-Winslow, Title IX Coordinator, at extension 2251.
+You may also contact Ella Bunch, Deputy Title IX Coordinator (employees), at extension 2236; or Pauline Younger, Deputy Title IX Coordinator (students), at extension 2277.

 There are also confidential reporting options available: